jamescaldwell/TestScribe/README.md

 ### Problem statement:

 Testing a piece of code in isolation is useful.
-But the traditional method of writing unit tests to do this kind of testing is tedious and time consuming to write.
+But the traditional method of writing unit tests to do this kind of testing is tedious and time consuming.

 ### How does the tool help: